 One of the changes prompted by the United Kingdom’s departure from the EU is the way VAT is charged and collected on low-value orders (cart subtotal of 135 GBP or less).
 All businesses selling goods into the UK, with a few B2B exceptions, need to collect and remit VAT to HMRC (Her Majesty’s Revenue and Customs), after Dec 31, 2020.

-Since 1 January 2021, all businesses selling goods into the UK are responsible for:
+All businesses selling goods into the UK are responsible for:

 - Collecting 20% VAT on all low-value orders (cart subtotal of 135 GBP or less), plus shipping and insurance.

 - Registering for a VAT number with HMRC.

 - Remitting the collected VAT quarterly to HMRC.

 - Facing penalties and fines if you are not prepared.

 This guide will explain the changes brought on by the VAT scheme, how it affects your business, and how you can be compliant with UK’s VAT laws.

 - There was a 15 GBP low-value consignment relief, meaning that goods from anywhere sold into the UK were exempt from VAT if they were valued 15 GBP or less.

 - VAT on low-value items imported into the UK from anywhere in the world outside of the EU was collected at the point of importation.